 Undergraduates: Remember that your application must be received by December 1 in order to ensure priority consideration for scholarships and financial aid.
 You are free to schedule your audition with the music office before your application is received.
 For more information on undergraduate and transfer student auditions, please click here.

-Graduate Students: We recommend that you submit all your application materials - including recommendations, transcripts, and high quality recording, if you are not scheduling a live audition - by March 1 in order to receive priority consideration for an assistantship.
-Assistantships may include the teaching of clarinet methods, lessons for non-majors, theory, sight-singing, and/or music appreciation; publicity work; large ensemble assistance; classroom assistance; and/or office work.
+Graduate Students: We recommend that Master of Music applicants submit their your application materials - including recommendations, transcripts, and high quality recording, if you not scheduling a live audition - by February 1 in order to receive priority consideration for an assistantship.
+Music assistantships may include the teaching of clarinet methods, lessons for non-majors, theory, sight-singing, and/or music appreciation; publicity work; large ensemble assistance; classroom assistance; and/or office work.
 Duties are assigned based on the qualifications and interests of the student, as well as the needs of the school.
 For more information on the School of Music, please click here..
 Applicants to the doctoral program in Interdisciplinary Arts Scholar/Artist track should send Rebecca Rischin a high quality CD or schedule an audition with her by Dec 1 for priority consideration of financial assistance.
 The deadline for the rest of the materials for this program is Jan 31.
 Numerous scholarships, assistantships, fellowships, and tuition waiver are available through the School of Interdisciplinary Arts.
 For more information on this program, click here.

 Last updated on September 2, 2017.